amida-tech/recruitment-registry/api/README.md

 - `survey_consent_type`: Each record represents a consent section (column `consent_type_id`) that needs to signed by a user before a survey (column `survey_id`) can be read, submitted or edited (column `action`).

 - `registry`: This table stores registry level settings and includes only one record.
 Currenly only data is the survey that is being used in user registration (column `profile_survey_id`).

-- `ethnicity`: This stores the choices that should be shown to user for ethnicity demographics field.

-- `gender`: This stores the choices that should be shown to user for gender demographics field.

 In very near future there will be one or two tables to store consent documents (composite of consent sections).
 Also there will be additional tables to support internationalization.